Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Setup and Survey of Existing Mechanisms

 \subsection{Properties of Mechanisms}

 We consider some basic axioms of peer selection mechanisms.
-When algorithms involve randomization, these properties are with regard to the probability of selection. \begin{description} \item[Anonymity:] For some permutation of $n$ agents $\pi$, if $W$ is the outcome of the mechanism for agents $N$, with each agent $i$ giving a valuation on agents $i^{1},\ldots i^{m}$, then $\pi(W)$ is the outcome of the mechanism for agents $N$ where each agent $\pi(i)$ gives valuations on agents $\pi(i^{1}),\ldots,\pi(i^{m})$. \item[Non-imposition:] For any target set $W$, there is a valuation profile and a randomization seed that achieves $W$. \item[Strategyproofness (Impartiality):] Agents cannot affect their own selection. \item[Monotonicity:] If an agent $i$ is selected, then if in a modified setting in which that agent is reinforced, i.e., the score or ordinal ranking of $i$ is improved with respect to other agents, by some agents in $N\setminus\{i\}$, and no other agent is reinforced, then $i$ will remain selected. \item[Committee Monotonicity:] If $W$ is the outcome when the target set size is $k$, then all the agents in $W$ are still selected if the target set size is $k+1$.
+When algorithms involve randomization, these properties are with regard to the probability of selection. \begin{description} \item[Anonymity:] For some permutation of $n$ agents $\pi$, if $W$ is the outcome of the mechanism for agents $N$, with each agent $i$ giving a valuation on agents $i^{1},\ldots i^{m}$, then $\pi(W)$ is the outcome of the mechanism for agents $N$ where each agent $\pi(i)$ gives valuations on agents $\pi(i^{1}),\ldots,\pi(i^{m})$. \item[Non-imposition:] For any target set $W$, there is a valuation profile and a randomization seed that achieves $W$. \item[Strategyproofness (Impartiality):] Agents cannot affect their own selection. \item[Monotonicity:] If agent $i$ is selected, and some other agent $j$ reinforce it, increasing $i$'s relative position in her ranking without changing the relative position of other agents, then agent $i$ will still be selected. \footnote{When scores are used instead of ordinal rankings, we are, in a sense, converting them to ordinal rankings by looking at normalized scores, in which the sum of all scores is $1$.
+The property states that if only agent $i$'s normalized score is raised, it will still be selected.}

+\item[Committee Monotonicity:] If $W$ is the outcome when the target set size is $k$, then all the agents in $W$ are still selected if the target set size is $k+1$.

 \end{description}